 and we can simplify the above expressions for the undriven vdPo in limit $\kappa_2\rightarrow\infty$ as

+We note that the observed tomogram $\omega(X_\theta, \theta=0)$ in figure~\ref{N_steadystate} from equation~(\ref{eq12}) is a Gaussian-modulated polynomial, which is completely symmetric under rotation, as shown earlier in figure~\ref{Fig:Tomogram_Wigner}(a).
+This typically corresponds to vacuum or thermal states, indicating no synchronization.

+Next, we discuss how the limit cycle [equation~(\ref{steadystate})] amplitude is determined by the mean excitation number, $N=\langle a^\dagger a\rangle=\rho_{11}+2\rho_{22}$ in the deep quantum limit ($\kappa_2\rightarrow\infty$).
+The analytical expression is subsequently calculated using elements (\ref{b2s}) as follows:

+The constant term $1/3$ sets the amplitude of the limit cycle, which corresponds to the intrinsic quantum fluctuations for the undriven vdPo, as explained in equation~(\ref{steadystate}).
+This baseline value agrees with the well-known finding that sheds light on the classification of the operating regime characterized by $\kappa_2/\kappa_1$, as reported in Ref.~\cite{Mok2020}, confirming that the undriven quantum vdPo sustains a nonzero excitation number due to quantum noise.
+To understand the parameter dependence of the limit cycle, we display it in figure~(\ref{N_steadystate}), showing the Arnold tongue, which is a key signature of synchronization.
+The effect of drive enables slowly increasing the amplitude and prominently captures the maximum mean excitation at resonance $\Delta=0$.
+In essence, in the deep quantum limit, the limit cycle amplitude reflects a nontrivial interplay between quantum fluctuations, coherent drive, and dissipation.

 The Wigner distribution in phase space summarizes the striking physical insight of $\omega(X_{\theta}, \theta)$ that defines the different measures of synchronization in the quadrature plane.
-This approach provides a comprehensive understanding of the visualization (see Fig. \ref{Fig:Tomogram_Wigner}) of quantum states and their features in the perspective of QS.
-Figure~\ref{Fig:Tomogram_Wigner} exhibits the behaviour of the steady-state quantum tomograms \ref{Fig:Tomogram_Wigner}(a)-\ref{Fig:Tomogram_Wigner}(c) and their corresponding Wigner functions \ref{Fig:Tomogram_Wigner}(d)-\ref{Fig:Tomogram_Wigner}(f) at varying driving strengths in the deep quantum limit.
+This approach provides a comprehensive understanding of the visualization (see figure~\ref{Fig:Tomogram_Wigner}) of quantum states and their features in the perspective of QS.
+Figure~\ref{Fig:Tomogram_Wigner} exhibits the behaviour of the steady state quantum tomograms \ref{Fig:Tomogram_Wigner}(a)-\ref{Fig:Tomogram_Wigner}(c) and their corresponding Wigner functions \ref{Fig:Tomogram_Wigner}(d)-\ref{Fig:Tomogram_Wigner}(f) at varying driving strengths in the deep quantum limit.
 Let us now be more precise.